 Founded in 2003, Rebeca Mojica Jewelry offers a colorful and tactile collection of jewelry designed to empower and delight.

-Our jewelry is for those who embrace their own style, from the quirky misfits to the 9-5 corporate workers who can't dye their hair funky colors so instead they rock bright colored jewelry whenever they get a chance.
+Our jewelry is for those who embrace their own style, from the quirky misfits to the 9-5 corporate workers who can't dye their hair funky colors so instead they rock bold, brightly colored jewelry whenever they get a chance.
 It's for the shy introverts who don tough stainless steel designs to feel protected and emboldened.
-It's for the people who love unicorns and fairies and believe there is magic in everyday life.
-It's for the person who loves expressing themselves through the ancient tradition of adornment and wants a pair of earrings for every mood or outfit.
+It's for the people who geek out about unicorns and fairies and believe there is magic in everyday life.

 Because every person is unique, Rebeca Mojica Jewelry is available in a variety of sizes for optimal comfort.
 Most pieces can be customized in some way, be it color, design or even an ear wire swap.
-Contact me with any customization requests you have.
-I'd love to make sure you get exactly the design that speaks to you.
+Contact the artist with any customization requests you have.
+We'd love to make sure you get exactly the design that speaks to you.

 About the Artist